Is Tijuana worth visiting?

 Why is Tijuana so dangerous?

-Tijuana is dangerous because of the high murder rate attributed to rivaling cartels that fight over lucrative trafficking routes along the U.S.-Mexico border.
+Tijuana is dangerous because of the high murder rate attributed to rivaling cartels that fight over lucrative drug trafficking routes along the U.S.-Mexico border.
 While tourists are usually not direct targets of cartels, visitors and innocent bystanders can be affected if they happen to be in the area of conflict.

 Where is Tijuana?